soul-traveller/rectarg/README.md

   - Top and left patch labels, **plus mirrored labels on bottom and right sides**
   - Physical sizing in mm maintained via exact pixel scaling
   - Footer text block with origin, descriptor, manufacturer, and creation info
+  - Text Font and Size can be specified for better fit ('--font' and '--font_mm')

 • Background color can be set from any patch ID (`--background-color`)